Best in Manufacturing – February 03, 2019

 Retailers spend mountains of money to build loyal customers but fail to retain their transient loyalty.
 And many end up subsidizing products that loyal customers would have purchased anyway.

 This loyalty program dilemma is prompting retailers to explore paid membership programs.
-With traditional loyalty programs, customers might put a card in their wallet and then forget about it.
+With traditional loyalty programs, customers might put a card in their wallets and then forget about it.
 But a customer willing to pay a membership fee displays an entirely different level of commitment.

 Benefits should be tailored to core customer base